 Widespread in Europe, reaching south Sweden, south Norway and west Finland in the north, northern Spain in the southwest.
+Mostly only found in the northern parts of Italy.
 Patchily found in Turkey, Armenia, Azerbaijan and Iran.
 In Russia east to Kazakhstan, Uzbekistan, Turkmenistan, Mongolia and most of China.

 Reaches the Mediterranean in winter, also the Middle East, Iran, the Indian Subcontinent and south China,

 An introduced population in New Zealand.

 Very common to abundant in the west despite massive persecution as a pest bird.
 Pastinator in the east is much more localized and rarer.

 This is a polytypic species, consisting of two subspecies: